magicothiago-lab/investment-dashboard/README.md

 3. Navigate to "Pages" in the left sidebar
 4. Under "Source", select "main" branch
 5. Click "Save"
-6. Your dashboard will be available at `https://magicothiago-lab.github.io/investment-dashboard/`
+6. Your dashboard will be available at `https://github.com/magicothiago-lab/investment-dashboard/`

+### Setting Up PWA Icons

+Before deploying, generate your app icons:

+1. Open `generate-icons.html` in your browser (included in the project)
+2. Click each download button to get all three icon sizes
+3. Place the downloaded PNG files in your project root:
+   - `icon-180.png` (for iOS)
+   - `icon-192.png` (for Android)
+   - `icon-512.png` (for Android high-res)
+4. Commit and push these files to GitHub

+The icons will automatically be used when users install your app!

 ## CSV Format